 Brioche

-This homemade Brioche bread has a soft and fluffy texture, and a sweet buttery flavor.
+This Brioche bread has the ultimate soft and fluffy texture, with a sweet buttery flavor.
 It’s absolute heaven when it comes out fresh and warm from the oven.
-This recipe will yield 3 loaves, so you can stash some in the freezer.
+This recipe yields 3 loaves from one batch, so you can stash some in the freezer and really make it worth your time!

-✅ 3 loaves from one batch – Brioche is not hard to make, but it does have a lot of steps.
+3 loaves from one batch – Brioche is not hard to make, but it does have a lot of steps.
 It’s an investment of your time, and it’s nice that you get 3 loaves from the effort.
 I always freeze some for later.
+Bread freezes beautifully, but especially this one!

-✅ Fluffy and tender – You can see from the photos how soft and fluffy the crumb is.
-The butter and eggs really work their magic.
+Fluffy and tender – You can see from the photos how soft and fluffy the crumb is.
+The butter and eggs really work their magic, giving us a pillowy texture.

-✅ Rich flavor – You can taste how buttery the bread is in every bite, and the bread has a subtle sweetness that tastes of dairy.
+Rich flavor – This is a true bakery-quality brioche.
+You can taste how buttery the soft crumb is in every bite, and the bread has a subtle sweetness that tastes of dairy.

 Do you need a stand mixer?

 The short answer is no, you do not need a stand mixer.
-But it certainly is a lot easier and more consistent if you have one.
+A few people have reported making this successfully by hand, but I’d consider that an advanced endeavor.
+It certainly is a lot easier and more consistent if you use a mixer.

 Brioche is easy to make from scratch, but in my opinion, a lot of that ease hinges on using a stand mixer to make it.
-There are a few comments below from folks reporting that kneading by hand worked well, but ideally a mixer is used.
 There is a lot of kneading, the dough is quite wet and sticky, and the butter ideally needs to stay cool.
+You may be successful if you use the dough blade on a food processor.

-Combine warm milk, yeast, an egg, and flour in a bowl:
+Combine warm whole milk, active dry yeast (you may also use instant yeast), an egg, and all-purpose flour in the bowl of a stand mixer:

 This mixture is actually called a sponge.